Skip to content

 About the terms

 In the public debate, the terms “carbon duty” and “carbon tax”, for example, have also been used for the Carbon Border Adjustment Mechanism.
-However, these terms are no longer used, because it is not a question of a customs duty or tax, but of a CBAM certificate subject to a charge.
+However, it is not a question of a customs duty or tax, but of a CBAM certificate subject to a charge.